PAYLHORSE-Software/Jodot/README.md

 ## THE CHOPPING BLOCK

 Jodot is bespoke, opinionated and experimental in it's design philosophy.
 For a kitchen-sink alternative, see the aforementioned godot-rust, an excellent library far more feature-packed.
-With that said, here's the gist:
+With that said, here's the gist of it:

 **Methods, or member functions, are to be abolished.** Except from this abolishment are the **_ready**, **_process** and **_input** virtual methods, which have been reimplemented as hardcoded procedures.